 What is American Village in France?

 - Campers are also students – some counselors work as English teachers and provide English lessons to the campers most days.
+You might be an ESL teacher one session and an activities counselor the next session.

 - There are several different sites throughout France – sites range from former castles to centers hidden in the forest to sites near small towns.
+It’s a great way to see hidden gems in France!

 - In general, camps are overnight – staff and campers sleep on site.
+French speaking counselors are in charge of campers at night.

 - Camps range from 5-13 days.